The federal government is considering a commission of inquiry

 divorced and her mother moved to Mount Currie.

-It’s believed that Sherry visited Mount Currie on a few
+It’s believed that Sherry would visit Mount Currie once a month

 In 1996 she was convicted of prostitution-related offences and